How To Use And Configure WordPress Widgets – Part 2

 (Format text easily with the new text widget)

-Text widgets are very useful
+Text widgets are extremely versatile

-(A text widget is really useful!)
+(A text widget is really versatile!)

 First, you will need to create or source a “help button” graphic image that you can use on your own site …